After almost ten years, my minimalist journey led me to the pursuit of being honest.

 Instead of tapping into our courage, creative thinking, and our ability to solve problems, we opt for the shortcut of buying things and agreeing to something we don’t really need and want in our life.

-And if we were to always go with what’s socially acceptable, I think that you and I both know and agree that this does not match the practice of applying minimalism to your life.
+And if we were to always go with what’s socially acceptable, I feel that you and I both know what happens next.

 Thank you for reading.